 Until one tragic day, when the sky fell.

 The disaster came completely unexpectedly, and mercilessly.
-The few that survived spoke of the event as an act of war from the sky god himself, an attempt to kill his brother and twin, the bountiful ocean god they worshiped.
+The few that survived spoke of the event as an act of war from the sky god himself, an attempt to kill his brother and twin, the bountiful ocean god they worshipped.

 The ocean waves rose to unimaginable heights, and the currents twisted and strengthen to unnatural speeds.
 All the islands the Finns had called home were completely obliterated.
 Homes and families alike were swept away in the ocean's pained writhing, scattered and lost.